Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Shot noise and sampling overhead

 In practice, estimating expectation values on a quantum computer requires repeated measurements (or ``shots'').
-Even in the absence of hardware noise, a finite number of shots introduces statistical uncertainty in the estimated expectation value---a phenomenon commonly referred to as shot noise.
-The empirical estimates of $\langle E\rangle_j \equiv \langle E\rangle_{\mathcal{C}_m(l_j)}$ used as inputs to the extrapolation procedure are therefore subject to this statistical error, which inevitably degrades the accuracy of the mitigated result $E_{\text{mit}}$.
+Even in the absence of hardware noise, a finite number of shots introduces statistical uncertainty in the estimated expectation value, a phenomenon commonly referred to as shot noise.
+The empirical estimates of $\langle E\rangle_j \equiv \langle E\rangle_{\mathcal{C}(l_j)}$ used as inputs to the extrapolation procedure are therefore subject to this statistical error, which inevitably degrades the accuracy of the mitigated result $E_{\text{mit}}$.

-To quantify this effect, we consider a regime where shot noise dominates the total error in $E_{\text{mit}}$, and systematic errors arising from first order perturbation approximation of noisy expected values are negligible.
+To quantify this effect, we consider a regime where shot noise dominates the total error in $E_{\text{mit}}$, and systematic errors arising from first-order perturbation approximation of noisy expectation values are negligible.
 Under this assumption, the measured expectation values can be modeled as

-where $\varepsilon_j \sim \mathcal{N}\bigl(0,\,\mathrm{Var}(\langle \hat{E}\rangle_j)\bigr)$ represents the shot-noise-induced error for the $j$-th cycle, and $\langle \hat{E}\rangle_j$ denotes the empirical estimate of $\langle E\rangle_j$ obtained from finite sampling.
+where $\varepsilon_j \sim \mathcal{N}\bigl(0,\,\mathrm{Var}(\langle \hat{E}\rangle_j)\bigr)$ represents the shot-noise-induced error for the $j$th cycle, and $\langle \hat{E}\rangle_j$ denotes the empirical estimate of $\langle E\rangle_j$ obtained from finite sampling.